his post is part of a series that covers eCommerce Lifecycle Emails.

 What To Do Now

-To understand the ROI of turning one-time buyers into multiple repeat purchasers, request a free ROI report here.
+To understand the ROI of turning one-time buyers into multiple repeat purchasers, schedule a free strategy session.